 Residential Parking Permits may only be used in the area written on the permit.

-Extended parking in permit areas can only take place after a permit application has been approved, the relevant annual fee paid and the permit is displayed.
+Parking for longer than the time restriction on the parking sign (only those areas with restrictions of more than 30 minutes) can only occur after a permit application has been approved, the relevant annual fee paid and the permit is displayed.
 If the permit display conditions are not complied with, penalties may apply.

 Note: The issue of a permit does not guarantee the availability of a parking space.